kkshivani18/OOP-Learning-in-Java/README.md

 ### Object Oriented Programming in Java

 - This repository contains a collection of Java assignments, I did for understanding OOP concepts.
-- You can refer Kunal Kushwaha playlist on OOP to understand all the concepts of OOP - [OOPS Playlist](https://www.youtube.com/playlist?list=PL9gnSGHSqcno1G3XjUbwzXHL8_EttOuKk)
+- You can refer Kunal Kushwaha's playlist on OOP, he did a great job to make us understand all the concepts of OOP - [OOPS Playlist](https://www.youtube.com/playlist?list=PL9gnSGHSqcno1G3XjUbwzXHL8_EttOuKk)

 ### Assignments